vivthai/PGcrimes/developermanual.md

 #### PUT:
 * PUT requests can be submitted to /api
+* PUT is used to send data to our server to update our database

 #### GET:
 * GET requests can be retrieved from /api